TXT872/mteucb/README.md

 ## References

--Tsuda, T, Jin, Y., & Okui, R. (2024+).
+- Tsuda, T, Jin, Y., & Okui, R. (2024+).
 Uniform Confidence Band for Marginal Treatment Effect Function. will be available on arXiv.